- GRADE II LISTED CONVERTED MANOR HOUSE

 The communal grounds are for all residents to share and enjoy without the hassle of the year round maintenance.

 Leasehold Information: The lease term is 999 years and the commencement date is 25th March 1982.
-The ground rent and service charge is approximately £128 pcm and includes: water rates, maintenance of communal gardens, maintenance of communal and external parts of the building and buildings insurance.
+The service charge is approximately £128pcm and includes: water rates, maintenance of communal gardens, maintenance of communal and external parts of the building and buildings insurance.
+Ground Rent £25 per year.

 From the Penn Inn roundabout, the exit signposted Combeinteignhead, proceed up the hill and continue for approximately 1 mile in to the hamlet of Netherton, take a right hand turn signposted Haccombe and follow the road for approximately 1 ¼ miles where you will see Haccombe House ahead of you.